grisp/grisp_io/README.md

    $ rebar3 grisp configure
-   App name (robot)> # Enter the name of your application Erlang version (25)> # Specify the Erlang version to use, default is version 25 SD Card Path (/path/to/SD-card)> # Define the path to the SD card where the application will be stored Use Wi-Fi ?(y/N)> y # Here if you want to use ethernet press "n" Use Network ?(y/N)> y
+   App name (robot)> # Enter the name of your application Erlang version (25)> # Specify the Erlang version to use, default is version 25 SD Card Path (/path/to/SD-card)> # Define the path to the SD card where the application will be deployed Use Wi-Fi ?(y/N)> y # Here if you want to use ethernet press "n" Use Network ?(y/N)> y
    Wi-Fi SSID (My Wifi)> my_wifi
    Wi-Fi Password (...)> my_psk
    Enable GRiSP.io integration ?(y/N)> y
-   Do you need to link your GRiSP-2 board ?(y/N)> y Please enter your personal device linking token (...)> MyToken Enable Distributed Erlang ?(y/N)> y
+   Do you need to link your GRiSP-2 board ?(y/N)> y Please enter your personal device linking token (...)> MyToken # Enter your private token from GRiSP io account Enable Distributed Erlang ?(y/N)> y
    Erlang Cookie (grisp)> mycookie
    $ cd robot